Arithmetic geometry of toric varieties. Metrics, measures and heights: Height of toric projective curves

-\end{lem} \begin{proof} By the properties of the Monge-Amp\`ere measure (Proposition \ref{prop:87}) and of the Legendre-Fenchel dual (Proposition \ref{prop:3}) the left-hand side is continuous with respect to uniform convergence of functions.
+\end{lem} \begin{proof} We argue as in the proof of Theorem \ref{thm:20}.
+By the properties of the Monge-Amp\`ere measure (Proposition \ref{prop:87}) and of the Legendre-Fenchel dual (Proposition \ref{prop:3}), the left-hand side is continuous with respect to uniform convergence of functions.
 Again by Proposition \ref{prop:3} and the discussion before the lemma, the right-hand side is also continuous with respect to uniform convergence of functions.
-Therefore it is enough to treat the case when $\psi $ is smooth and strictly concave.
-Then
+By the compacity of the stability set of $\psiabs$, Lemma \ref{lemm:20} implies that there is a sequence of strictly concave smooth functions $(\psiabs_{n})_{n\ge 1}$ converging uniformly to $\psiabs$.
+Hence, it is enough to treat the case when $\psiabs $ is smooth and strictly concave.